tr7200/Vadam/README.md

 learning rate and prior precision is offered here to address this.
 - This verision of the Vadam algorithm follows slides 11 of 15 from the 2018 ICML presentation [slides](https://goo.gl/ouZRkM), which is slightly different from the paper.
-In this simplified implementation of the version of the algorithm from the slides, only the epsilon fuzz factor is added to parameter updates instead of mean and standard deviations derived from a diagonal multivariate gaussian distribution, though those may be added
+In this implementation of the version of the algorithm from the slides, only the epsilon fuzz factor is added to parameter updates instead of mean and standard deviations derived from a diagonal multivariate gaussian distribution, though those may be added